dax8it/ATJIUJITSU-REAL-NEW/content/pages/kettlebell.md

 title: KettleBell
 order: 5
 date: 2020-01-06T22:49:38.439Z
-description: 'For toning and strengthening, try our new Kettlebell class! '
+description: "For toning and strengthening, try our new Kettlebell class! "
 thumbnail: /img/dsc01419.jpg
 home: true
 tags:
   - Programs
 ---

 With our new new KettleBell class, it helps to improve core strength & stability, enhances body awareness & coordination, improves balance & helps to stabilize muscles.

 ## Get started now!